Estimation of Proportions Using Intervals

 The critical value is a factor which is used to compute the margin of error here.
 The t score (t*) is calculated as follows:

 Alpha (α): α = 1 – (confidence level / 100) = 0.05

 Critical probability (p*): p* = 1 – α/2 = 1 – 0.05/2 = 0.975

 Degrees of freedom (df): df = n – 1 = 1000 – 1 = 999

-The critical value is the t statistics with 999 degrees of freedom and 0.975 cumulative frequency.
-Using the t Distribution calculator, the critical value comes out 1.96.
+The critical value is the t statistics with 999 degrees of freedom and a 0.975 cumulative frequency.
+Using the t distribution calculator, the critical value comes out 1.96.

-Margin of error is computed using the above given equation
+The margin of error is computed using the above given equation.